Chapter 18.185

 c.
 Modification of zoning or development standards as described in CDC 18.185.060 (Affordable housing incentive program) for projects seeking a density bonus above and beyond the inclusionary housing requirements, as negotiated with and approved by the city.
 Authority to act on a request for these development incentives shall rest with the final review authority regarding the underlying application.

-J. Waivers or Adjustments.
+H. Waivers or Adjustments.
 The city council may approve a reduction or waiver of the requirements of this chapter for residential projects which: (1) are the subject of a disposition and development agreement, owner participation agreement, acquisition agreement, or other arrangement with the city of Concord; and (2) are receiving assistance from the city of Concord, such as relocation of occupants, acquisitions and disposition of land for site assemblage, use of eminent domain, write-down of land costs, fee waivers, or other forms of direct city assistance.
-The city may also adjust or waive the requirements of this chapter if the applicant demonstrates that its strict application would affect a taking of private property without just compensation or otherwise constitute a violation of the United States Constitution, California Constitution or other applicable federal or state laws.
-Any applicant requesting a reduction or waiver must submit a pro forma and such other financial analysis sufficient to support a determination that the reduction or waiver is necessary to ensure the economic feasibility of the project.
-Consistent with its responsibilities under the Public Records Act, the city shall take reasonable steps to protect the confidentiality of any proprietary financial information submitted by the applicant.
+The city may also adjust or waive the requirements of this chapter if the developer demonstrates that its strict application would effect a taking of private property without just compensation or otherwise constitute a violation of the United States Constitution, California Constitution or other applicable federal or state laws.
+Any developer requesting a reduction or waiver must submit a pro forma and such other financial analysis sufficient to support a determination that the reduction or waiver is necessary to ensure the economic feasibility of the project.
+Consistent with its responsibilities under the Public Records Act, the city shall take reasonable steps to protect the confidentiality of any proprietary financial information submitted by the developer.

 18.185.050 Density bonus program.